 La Galleria degli Uffizi is without doubt one of the world’s top 10 museums and art galleries, and is a very popular and busy tourist attraction.
 Entrance lines usually long, longer even than the Vatican museums!
 IWU tours offer exclusive access and with us you get priority entrance!

-Private tours of Florence are available alongside our Florence Group Tours if you want a more personalised experience and more interaction with your guide.
+Private tours of Florence are available alongside our Florence Group Tours if you want a more personalized experience and more interaction with your guide.

 Inside this architectural masterpiece, artworks by the world's most renowned artists await you: Leonardo Da Vinci, Botticelli, Caravaggio, Raphael and Giotto, among many others!
 Amazingly, the tour does not stop there!
 From there you will move on to your final destination, the renowned Accademia di Belle Arti, home to Michelangelo's world-famous sculpture, David, since 1873.